Noesis/UnrealPlugin/README.md

 * [Scoreboard](https://github.com/Noesis/Tutorials/tree/master/Samples/Scoreboard/UE4): This sample shows more advanced ways to expose data on `Blueprint`s so that it can be used in `Binding`s, such as using Getter functions and manually notifying property changes.

+* [ShooterGame](https://github.com/Noesis/UE4-ShooterGame): This sample replaces the UI from Epic's ShooterGame sample with NoesisGUI.
+Some changes were dome to the source code in order to expose data and functionality, but otherwise the UI is done completely in `Blueprint`.

 ## Setup

 The setup process is slightly different depending on whther you're using a version of Unreal Engine installed trough the Epic Games Launcher or built by yourself from the source code in GitHub.